 2. Listening—Be still for a few moments and listen to the sounds around you: driving cars, birds singing, a distant talk, or anything else.
 Sometimes you will hear pleasant sounds; other times, listening without judgment will increase your tolerance for unpleasant sounds.

 3. Observation—Look at something carefully.
-It’s better for it not to be something that triggers thoughts, such as another person, words, or an object that holds memories.
+It shouldn’t be something that triggers thoughts, such as another person, words, or an object that holds memories.
 When we learn to look at nature in this way, we find the magnificence of even a simple flower.
 However, since this exercise might create anticipation for a sense of awe, sometimes it’s best to focus on meaningless objects, such as the surface of your desk.

 4. Attentive touch—Touch something, no matter what, and feel its texture; when you wake up in the morning pay attention to the feeling of your body on the mattress; when you perform simple actions, such as turning the lights on or off, do it mindfully; while watching television, put your hands on your abdomen or chest and feel their warmth; close your lips gently and feel their softness.